bboreham/coatl/dlisten/README.md

  - if the container docker-exposes exactly one port, then that is taken
  - if it has an environment variable `SERVICE_PORT`, then that overrides
+ - otherwise, the port configured for the service